Real life stories of children with reading difficulties, where an underlying visual problem was diagnosed and treated with Vision Therapy.

 Can you relate to any of these stories?

 If your child has been diagnosed with a reading difficulty, a vision problem may be the underlying cause.
-Schedule a vision evaluation as soon as possible.
+Schedule a vision evaluation with an eye doctor near you.

 LEARN MORE: Guide to Vision and Learning Difficulties

-Vision therapy can help your child gain the visual skills they need for academic success, while improving their self-confidence along the way.
+Vision therapy could help your child gain the visual skills they need for academic success, while improving their self-confidence along the way.

 Vision Therapy for Spelling: Success Stories »